eoin-cr/user_detection/README.md

    keeps track of every time a special key is counted.
 The reason for this is so that whenever you do some sort of keyboard combination for example `ctrl + c` and the like, the ctrl and c keys are not counted in the time or character count.

+---

+## Notes on using this yourself
+Regarding the obvious point—the keylogger.
+Installing a keylogger on your own computer may seem risky—because it usually is.
+This program will be able to read anything you type on your keyboard, including passwords, credit cards details, etc, HOWEVER, **none of this data is sent anywhere.
+There is not a single network call** **in the program, nor are there even the modules required to make network calls**.
+There is no reason to trust me, feel free to look through the code yourself.
+Your key inputs are also not stored in any file on the computer.
+They are stored solely on memory, so they should not be able to be read by other programs on your computer.
+The only file I/O occurring is the reading of the qwerty typing attempts on colemak list.

+If your keyboard language is not colemak, the qwerty check won't be properly running, *however*, if you have your keyboard set to qwerty, running the program will not lock you out.
+The program will only lock out people trying to use qwerty on a colemak layout.

+If you do use some sort of unusual keyboard layout, such as dvorak or the like, you can create your own word list which will lock out people trying to type in qwerty on your layout.
+All you need to do is take the wiki-100k.txt file, copy it, then do a search and replace on a character with what happens when you attempt to press that key in your layout.
+Take for example the word 'hello'.
+On colemak the h key in qwerty is h in colemak as well, the e key in colemak is actually an f, l in the qwerty position is i, o in qwerty position is y.
+So what we do is do a search and replace of e with f, l with i, and o with y.
+Do this for every letter in the alphabet (make sure to use a special character or something as a temporary store for a character or obviously you will run out of characters for switching).
+Now when the user attempts to type hello what actually comes out is 'hfiiy', which will match the word we just added to our word list, thereby confirming the user is trying to type in qwerty on a non-qwerty layout.
+After you create this new file of all the ways trying to type qwerty words results in, you should run the del_word.py script.
+This will just ensure actual words don't end up on the list.

+When you are running the program for the first time, it is advisable to set WPM limits around 10-20WPM below what you usually type, setting it higher than this can lead to a lot of false positives, and is not a great experience.
+Currently I have no need for a max WPM limit, as it would be too annoying for trying to use vim and the like, however, I will add one in the future for people who don't use any programs like that.
+Most of the other defaults should be fine though.